rauscher-lab/LAWS/README.md

 - `laws.py` contains the multilateration algorithm and all the necessary optimization pipelines.
 - `compute_bulk_r.py` contains the code to compute offset vectors **r** and distances |r| for bulk water sites.
 - `compute_global_r.py` contains the code to compute offset vectors **r**, distances |r| for globally aligned CWS.
 - `compute_laws_r.py` contains the code to compute offset vectors **r**, distances |r| and the correponding LAWS errors for the CWS tracked by our local alignment algorithm (LAWS).
-Additionally, it saves moving positions of the CWS into new trajectory which can be visualized (Fig.4A of the manuscript)
+Additionally, it saves moving positions of the CWS into new trajectory which can be visualized (as in Fig.4A of the manuscript)

 ## Installation